 Practical aspects of planning, implementing and evaluating curricula in early childhood education programs are discussed and practised in this course.
 Emphasis is placed on the examination of a variety of program styles that provide integrated learning experiences geared to the developmental level of the individual child, including those children with uniquely different needs: "Putting it all together".

-PRACTICUM III
+Practicum III

 Advanced supervised fieldwork experience with particular emphasis on planning and implementing integrated programs.
-Graded S/U.
+Graded S/II

-Prerequisite(s): Successful completion of Term 2 courses.
 Corequisite(s): ECED 1301, 1308, 1318, and 1325